SciBorgs/SciGuides/projects/intro-to-programming/Programming101.md

 All you need for this is **a pen and paper**.

-I know many of you will read this, and then precede to use your computers for everything anyway.
+I know many of you will read this, and then proceed to use your computers for everything anyway.
 But, for this tutorial, a computer will not help you.
 You will not be running any code.
 If you really want, you could write in a code block in google docs, but if possible, it is straightforwardly better in this case to be writing with your hand on paper or a tablet.
 You can write your code, any calculations you want to do, your thoughts, charts to work through loops, etc.
 ## Best practices

 As always, follow the general [best practices](/projects/README.md#best-practices).